CAFAudit/audit-service/docs/pages/en-us/Client-API.md

 ### ConfigurationSource

+[comment]: <> (The caf-audit Getting-Started.md documentation content contains duplication of the ConfigurationSource section.
+It is important that any changes here must also be included within the Getting-Started.md content.)

-You may already have a CAF Configuration Source in your application.
-It is a general framework that abstracts away the source of the configuration, allowing it to come from environment variables, files, a REST service, or potentially a custom source which better integrates with the host application.
+You may already have a CAF configuration source in your application.
+It is a general framework that abstracts the source of the configuration, allowing it to come from any of the following:
+- environment variables
+- files
+- a REST service
+- a custom source that better integrates with the host application.

 A `ConfigurationSource` object is required for the [`AuditConnectionFactory`](#AuditConnectionFactory) object to produce an [`AuditConnection`](#AuditConnection) object.

-If you're not already using CAF's Configuration mechanism, then here is some sample code to generate a `ConfigurationSource` object.
+If you're not already using CAF's configuration mechanism, this sample code illustrates the generation of a `ConfigurationSource` object.

 	import com.hpe.caf.api.*;
 	import com.hpe.caf.cipher.NullCipherProvider;